Before Your Flight

 AT&T lists the requirements to have your phone unlocked.
 At the bottom of the page they offer the option to unlock your device and check its unlocked status.

-I also highly recommend that you port your American phone number to Google Voice before leaving to live abroad.
+I also highly recommend if you are American to port your phone number to Google Voice before leaving for Spain.
 Porting your number is beneficial in many ways.

 1. It allows you to maintain access to your financial accounts with your American phone number even if you switched to a Spanish plan.
 American financial accounts will not allow you to use an international number for two factor authentication.